seanox/aspect-js/manual/markup.md

 ```

 ### iterate
-Iterative output is based on lists, enumerations, and arrays.
+Iterative output is based on lists, enumerations and arrays.
 If an HTML element
 is declared as iterative, the inner HTML is used as a template from which
-updated content is generated and inserted with each interval cycle and inserted
+updated content is generated and inserted as inner HTML with each render cycle.
-as inner HTML.
 As value for the attribute a [variable expression](
     expression.md#variable-expression) is expected, for which a meta-object will
 be created, which allows access to the iteration in the template.
 Thus, the
 variable expression `iterate={{tempA:Model.list}}` creates the meta-object